May 2026

 Brand Format Dose Fiber Type FODMAP Gap

-Metamucil Powder 5-6g Psyllium LOW Format kills compliance
+Metamucil Powder 5-6g Psyllium LOW Category leader.
+Format kills compliance.

 Konsyl Powder 6g Psyllium LOW Pharmacy brand, no DTC